Goal and Purpose of Colloquium

 The CHHS Teaching Colloquium aims to celebrate and cultivate teaching excellence while equipping educators with the tools to enhance pedagogical effectiveness and promote student achievement.
 As such, the Teaching Colloquium functions as a dedicated platform designed to formally recognize exemplary teaching practices, nurture an environment that prioritizes scholarly engagement in teaching, and offer avenues for professional development to elevate teaching proficiency in CHHS.

 The CHHS Teaching Colloquium aligns with TILT’s Teaching Effectiveness Initiative Program.
 This voluntary program incentivizes instructors to implement and reflect upon the use of evidence-based practices of the Teaching Effectiveness Framework.
 Participants can earn Certificates of Completion, Letters of Commendation, and upon earning all seven TEF domains, the Teaching Effectiveness Fellow Award.
-TEI program artifacts can also be used as evidence of teaching effectiveness in annual reviews as well as promotion/tenure applications.
+TEI program artifacts can also be used as evidence of teaching effectiveness in annual reviews and promotion/tenure applications.
 Innovation Station presenters and attendees leverage their experience at the CHHS Teaching Colloquium to demonstrate progress and changes in classrooms using the TEI Post Implementation Reflection Form.

-Teaching Colloquium Agenda
+2025 Teaching Colloquium

 Teaching Innovation Stations